OGalOz/NewYPL/README.md

 ## Overview
-The code in this repository is used to map barcodes to insert sequences and then to their genomic location.
+The code in this repository is used to map barcodes to insert sequences and then to their genomic location (if a reference assembly is provided).
 It was designed to map barcoded expression libraries.

 ## Dependencies
 This program runs on Linux using python3 and uses three programs within it: usearch, vsearch, and minimap2.